huggingface/blog/deploy-tfserving-kubernetes.md

-In this post and the associated [repository](https://github.com/sayakpaul/deploy-hf-tf-vision-models), you learned about deploying the Vision Transformer model from 🤗Transformers on a Kubernetes cluster.
+In this post and the associated [repository](https://github.com/sayakpaul/deploy-hf-tf-vision-models), you learned about deploying the Vision Transformer model from 🤗 Transformers on a Kubernetes cluster.
 If you’re doing this for the first time, the steps may appear to be a little daunting, but once you get the grasp, they’ll soon become an essential component of your toolbox.
+If you were already familiar with this workflow, we hope this post was still beneficial for you.

+We applied the same deployment workflow for an ONNX-optimized version of the same Vision Transformer model.
+For more details, check out [this link](https://github.com/sayakpaul/deploy-hf-tf-vision-models/tree/main/hf_vision_model_onnx_gke).
+ONNX-optimized models are especially beneficial if you're using x86 CPUs for deployment.

 In the next post, we’ll show you how to perform these deployments with significantly less code with [<u>Vertex AI</u>](https://cloud.google.com/vertex-ai) – more like